About Corbin & King

 The Wolseley, opening in November 2003.
 It had long been an ambition to open an all-day brasserie/café in the European style, which The Wolseley has fulfilled magnificently, achieving the highest grossing turnover of any individual restaurant in the UK.

-Rex Restaurant Associates was created to manage the future expansion of Corbin and King’s interests and to allow them to focus on new opportunities in London and abroad, including The Delaunay in London’s Aldwych, Brasserie Zédel in Sherwood Street, which opened in June 2012, Colbert on Sloane Square, which opened in October 2012, The Beaumont, a new hotel in Mayfair (due to open in 2014) and Fischer's on Marylebone High Street, opening in Spring 2014.
+Rex Restaurant Associates was created to manage the future expansion of Corbin and King's interests and to allow them to focus on new opportunities in London and abroad, including The Delaunay in London's Aldwych, Brasserie Zédel in Sherwood Street, which opened in June 2012, Colbert on Sloane Square, which opened in October 2012, Fischer's on Marylebone High Street (Spring 2014) and their first hotel, The Beaumont, which opened in Mayfair at the end of September 2014.

 The company name was changed to Corbin & King in January 2014.